 Can I bring a friend, partner, family?

-Our liability insurance does not allow for any persons on this trip who are not registered for the class.
-Accommodations are included in the program fee and are for students only.
+Our liability insurance does not allow for any persons on this trip who are not registered for the IFSE INT6900 course.
+Students must reside in the accommodations included in the program and are for students only.

 Testimonial from student who was part of IFSE 2016: